HOW I SNAGGED A $21 FLIGHT TO AUSTRALIA

 How this spur-of-the-moment trip became one of my cheapest:

 About five years ago I went to Australia.
 It was my first big trip and I irresponsibly dropped my life savings and graduation money on a ticket to “down under” that cost $3,000.
-No regrets.
+No regrets, but it definitely wasn't a cheap flight.

 I knew I wanted to return and when I suddenly had a gap to go in a couple months I started researching.
 Three days later I booked my tickets and deducted the $21 from my bank account.